International Public Access Radio (IPAR): Public Broadcasting Service Airtime

 IPAR (International Public Access Radio) offers airtime on a public broadcasting service platform using our mainstream World Radio (Shortwave) and AM/MW frequencies and via Internet streaming audio at special low rates.
 If you have a regular daily program of 15 minutes or more, airtime may be reserved on any available frequency with powers of 50, 100, 150, 200, 250 and 300 kW to Europe and any country in the World.

-Broadcast on your own Public Radio station
+Broadcast on your own Public Radio station on World Radio

 On Shortwave, you can join our International Public Radio Service at any time.
 If you already have a public interest, talk, feature or news radio program, or are broadcasting on non-commercial radio on a local or national radio station we can carry (relay) your program on our International Public Radio network.